How much does it cost to call an ambulance?

 Considering emergency ambulance cover?

 With nib, there’s no need to be caught out by the cost of an expensive ride.
 We consider ourselves your health partner, giving you all the options to empower you to make the best choices for you and your family.
-Regardless of where you're from, the last thing you want to worry about in an emergency situation is the cost of your trip, which is why we offer unlimited emergency ambulance on all of our health covers5.
+Regardless of where you're from, the last thing you want to worry about in an emergency situation is the cost of your trip, which is why we offer unlimited emergency ambulance on most of our health covers5.

 Get a quote online today or visit our Ambulance cover page for more details.
 For nib members, you can view your current nib policy online or give our team a call on 13 16 42.